Speech by David Lewis

 Which is why we want banks and other financial institutions to take a risk-based approach to digital ID.

-The FATF is currently consulting the private sector to get their opinions on the best ways to ensure digital ID is safe – to combat the specific money laundering and terrorist financing risks.
+The FATF is currently Public consultation on FATF draft guidance on digital identity the private sector to get their opinions on the best ways to ensure digital ID is safe – to combat the specific money laundering and terrorist financing risks.

 We are asking for authorities, banks and crypto currency firms to think about the risks involved… about what data is captured and how is it verified … what kinds of records are kept and so on.
 We are also consulting them on the implementation of know your customer rules and anti-fraud measures.